PORTLAND -- The Portland Rose Festival’s colorful parades, carnival rides, and crowd-pleasing entertainment are known worldwide.

 Dragon Boat Races

-The weather during this year's Rose Festival was expected to range from temperatures in the 60s and 70s with partly cloudy skies and some rain possible.
+The weather for the first weekend of this year's Rose Festival was expected stay in the lower 60s, with partly cloudy skies scattered showers.